 Creative Cloud, Acrobat DC, and subscription memberships require online activation.
-See Sign in and sign out to activate Creative Cloud apps.
+See Sign in and activate Creative Cloud.

 For CS6, CS5.5, and CS5 products, if the computer on which your software is installed cannot connect to the Internet or to Adobe’s activation servers, you can activate your software offline.
 For instructions, see Offline Activation.